norvig/paip-lisp/docs/chapter1.md

 second element of each list, and so on, until one of the lists is exhausted.
 It returns a list of all the function values it has computed.

-Now that we understand mapcar, let's use it to test the f i rst-name function:
+Now that we understand mapcar, let's use it to test the first-name function:

 > (mapcar #'first-name names)